BURHAN77S/DevBathc11/README.md

 Random update by my team mate

-All good.
+-All good.
-We will have to use 'git pull' command to pull these
+-We will have to use 'git pull' command to pull these changes to VS Code